obalunenko/logger/README.md

 # logger
-Configurable structure levelled logger that is stored in context.
+Configurable structure levelled logger that is stored in context with and adapter interface for logger libraries so that we not depend on any of them directly.